Mecrisp/Nandland-RISC-V/README.md

   - GPIO registers for PMOD pin access
   - Buttons, LEDs and two digit seven segment display
   - UART terminal, 115200 Baud 8N1
-  - 1 kb initialised RAM
+  - 2 kb initialised RAM

 Memory map and IO
 ---------------------

 Memory areas are selected using bits [15:14].

-0x0000 - 0x03FF: 1 kb initialised RAM for firmware
+* 0x0000 - 0x07FF: 2 kb initialised RAM for firmware
-0x4000 - 0x7FFF: Peripheral IO registers
+* 0x4000 - 0x7FFF: Peripheral IO registers
-0x8000 - 0x89FF: 2560 bytes character buffer, 80x30=2400 chars visible, byte access only
+* 0x8000 - 0x89FF: 2560 bytes character buffer, 80x30=2400 chars visible, byte access only
-0xC000 - 0xC7FF: 2048 bytes font data, 128 characters, 16 bytes per character, byte access only
+* 0x8A00 - 0x8FFF: 1536 bytes font data, 96 characters, 16 bytes per character, byte access only

 For using the display, all you have is to write characters into the 2400 bytes starting at 0x8000.
-The font (starting at 0xC000) contains 128 glyphs, taken from FreeBSD "iso-8x16" bitmap font.
+The font (starting at 0x8A00) contains 96 glyphs (32 to 127), taken from FreeBSD "iso-8x16" bitmap font.
 The MSB (0x80) selects a "highlight" color.

+The ten glyphs for ASCII 22 to 31 are in the invisible part of the character memory area from 0x8960 (=80*30+0x8000) to 0x89FF and can be freely used for custom characters.

 Both character and font data areas can be read and written using byte access only.